nanoframework/nanoFramework.IoT.Device/devices/Hcsr04/README.md

 * Trig - Any valid GPIO
 * Echo - Any valid GPIO

-The fritz diagram above depicts how you should wire your RPi in order to run the program, the resistance for R1 is 1kOhm.
+The fritz diagram above depicts how you should wire your MCU in order to run the program, the resistance for R1 is 1kOhm.
 (Optional).
+As the HCSR04 works only with 5V and the MCU are mainly 3.3V, this resistor will help protecting the MCU.
+Check your MCU to see if the pin is 5V tolerant or not.